sesam-io/wix-sso/README.md

 # SSO Flow in Wix sites

-Repo for hosting packages for maintaining SSO sign-in/sign-up code and branding to be used across Sesam Wix sites.
+`wix-sso` repository hosting packages for maintaining SSO authentication code and Universal Login Page branding to be used across Sesam Wix sites.

+The codebase structured as packages that each responsible for different environments and purposes.

-## Table of Content
+## Packages

 - [SSO-Flow](/src/packages/ssoFlow/README.md)
 - [Site logos](/src/packages/siteLogos/README.md)